jeffrey6557/Where-Is-Good-Food-Yelp-Analytics/README.md

 Where-Is-Good-Food-Yelp-Analytics
 =================================
-Final Project, Harvard MATH 156.
 Chang Liu and Jennifer Le Hégaret

-You can view the presentation at my R pub profile: http://rpubs.com/jeffrey6557/52256
+You can view the project presentation for my Harvard class MATH 156. at my R pub profile: http://rpubs.com/jeffrey6557/52256

 **Introduction**